Solomon Built the Temple in Silence and Wove Two Gates Into Its Design

 Not one hammer blow was heard while Solomon built the Temple.
-He also wove two gates into the design so mourners and bridegrooms each had a door.
+He also wove two gates in so mourners and bridegrooms each had a door to walk through.

 Not a single hammer blow was heard during the entire construction.
 The stones came pre-cut.
 The massive cedar beams fit together without tool marks.
 According to Josephus, writing in his Antiquities of the Jews around 93 CE for a Roman audience who had just destroyed that same building, the Temple rose from the earth in complete silence, the materials fitting together as though they had fused on their own.
 The project began in the fourth year of Solomon's reign, 592 years after the Exodus.
 Seven years later, it was finished.